Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 You will not be considered to have met your degree requirements until ALL items have been completed including payment of all outstanding fees and holds.

-Signature Approval pages will no longer be included in any copy of the dissertation (only submitted by this office to Registrar's Office as an official record of completion).
+Signature Approval pages will no longer be included in any copy of the dissertation (only submitted by the Office of Graduate Programs to Registrar's Office as an official record of completion).